Western imperialism in Asia: From Company to Crown

-Aside from defeating the French during the Seven Years' War, Robert Clive, the leader of the Company in India, defeated Siraj ud-Daulah, a key Indian ruler of Bengal, at the decisive Battle of Plassey (1757), a victory that ushered in the beginning of a new period in Indian history, that of informal British rule.
-While still nominally the sovereign, the Mughal Indian emperor became more and more of a puppet ruler, and anarchy spread until the company stepped into the role of policeman of India.
-The transition to formal imperialism, characterised by Queen Victoria being crowned "Empress of India" in the 1870s was a gradual process.
+Aside from defeating the French during the Seven Years' War, Robert Clive, the leader of the East India Company in India, defeated Siraj ud-Daulah, a key Indian ruler of Bengal, at the decisive Battle of Plassey (1757), a victory that ushered in the beginning of a new period in Indian history, that of informal British rule.
+While still nominally the sovereign.
+The transition to formal imperialism, characterized by Queen Victoria being crowned "Empress of India" in the 1870s, was a gradual process.
 The first step toward cementing formal British control extended back to the late 18th century.
-The British Parliament, disturbed by the idea that a great business concern, interested primarily in profit, was controlling the destinies of millions of people, passed acts in 1773 and 1784 that gave itself the power to control company policies and to appoint the highest company official in India, the Governor-General.
-(This system of dual control lasted until 1858.)
-By 1818, the East India Company was master of all of India.
-Some local rulers were forced to accept its overlordship; others were deprived of their territories.
-Some portions of India were administered by the British directly; in others native dynasties were retained under British supervision.
+The British Parliament, disturbed by the idea that a great business concern, interested primarily in profit, was controlling the destinies of millions of people, passed acts in 1773 and 1784 that gave itself the power to control company policies.

+The East India then fought a series of Anglo-Mysore wars in Southern India with the Sultanate of Mysore under Hyder Ali and then Tipu Sultan.
+Defeats in the First Anglo-Mysore war and stalemate in the Second were followed by victories in the Third and the Fourth.
+Following Tipu Sultan's death in the fourth war in the Siege of Seringapatam (1799), the kingdom would become a protectorate of the company.

+The East India Company fought three Anglo-Maratha Wars with the Maratha Confederacy.
+The First Anglo-Maratha War ended in 1782 with a restoration of the pre-war status quo.
+The Second and Third Anglo-Maratha wars resulted in British victories.
+After the Surrender of Peshwa Bajirao II on 1818, the East India company acquired control of a large majority of the Indian Subcontinent.